demisto/content/Packs/FreshworksFreshservice/Integrations/FreshworksFreshservice/README.md

 ### freshservice-ticket-list

 ***
-Retrieve all existing tickets or the specific Ticket by specified Ticket ID.
+Retrieve all existing tickets or a specific ticket by specifying the ticket ID.
 By default, only tickets that have been created within the past 30 days will be returned.
 For older tickets, use the updated_since filter.
-You can specify 'query' argument, 'filter' argument or any filter arguments, not all of them together.
+You can specify the 'query' argument, 'filter' argument or any filter arguments, but not all of them together.
 When providing multiple filter arguments the connection between them will be "AND".

 #### Base Command